BI-Beacon/server/README.md

-# BI-Beacon server
 BI-Beacon state server
 ======================

 This is the official BI-Beacon server.

-It includes the BI-Beacon API (with code examples) and architecture documentation too, as it is a natural place to put such documentation.
+It also includes the BI-Beacon API, code examples and architecture documentation.